Grill Master Wings

 5 from 1 vote

-Andy’s Mild Chicken Breading Wings
+Andy’s Hot N Spicy Chicken Breading Wings

-A delicious, perfectly-seasoned lightly crunchy wing!
+A delicious, perfectly-seasoned lightly crunchy nicely-spicy deep-fried wing!

 Prep Time15 minutes